 And no, this isn’t a sponsored mention — they just helped me more than anyone else ever did.
 I’ll share my full routine later.

 Through Zoom, a physiotherapist analyzed my pain and how I moved and built a rehab plan tailored to me.
-It looked simple, but it was exactly what my body needed.
+They said I should not rest but I had to re-structure my workouts.
+And they didn't ask me to take any pills.

 My biggest mistake?
 Overtraining.

-I used to run, jump, and lift daily—sometimes 10–12 calf workouts per week.
+I used to run, jump, and lift daily, stressing my calves in 10–12 calf workouts per week.

 Even when I was tired or sore, I kept pushing.
 My tendons never got a real break.
-Not a single day.
+Not a single day in two decades.

 You can’t fix your Achilles tendon if you keep overloading it.
 I had to understand that recovery is not weakness—it’s where healing happens.